Mom’s Homemade Caramels

 Instructions

-• Stir and bring to a boil and continue boiling until the candy thermometer reaches 240 degrees.
+• Over medium heat, stirring continuously, bring to a boil and continue boiling and stirring until the candy thermometer reaches 240 degrees.

 • Pour into a large, greased cookie sheet and cool.